 Monique is often an invited speaker on both topics and eagerly accepts opportunities to share her experiences and extend the message of encouragement to diverse audiences.
 Her perspectives on business are technology are often sought, including by Atlanta's own Atlanta Journal-Constitution, the only major daily newspaper in the metropolitan area of Atlanta, Georgia.
 Click here to read the article.

-To email her a message or to request her to speak at your event, click here.
+To email her a message or to request her to speak at your event, click here or send message below.